TutorialDoctor/TD-Flask-Apps/Apps/flask_postgres_advanced/readme.md

 - If the import module in the top dir, use e.g: from .. import core
 - If the import module in the other subdir, use e.g: from ..other import core

-I put this folder structure together myself, attempting to slightly mimic the Ruby on Rails folder structure.